rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ---
 rqlite can be secured in various way, and with different levels of control.

+## SQLite security
+SQLite has some [documentation on security](https://www.sqlite.org/security.html), which is worth reviewing.
+Much of it can be applied to rqlite, though implementing some of the practices would need you to [recompile rqlite](/docs/install-rqlite/building-from-source/).

 ## File system security
 You should control access to the data directory that each rqlite node uses.
 There is no reason for any user to directly access this directory.